-Here we give you a labneh recipe to make labneh cheese, a fantastic idea for a healthy breakfast, a quick dinner, a snack or mezza.
+Here we give you a labneh recipe to make labneh cheese, a fantastic idea for a healthy breakfast, a quick dinner, a snack, or mezza.
 Labneh, labne or labaneh as it’s called in Arabic, is very popular in Lebanon, Syria and Palestine.

-Generally, this yogurt cheese was made with ewe’s milk, but if you don’t have sheep’s milk, use cow’s milk, it also tastes great.
+Generally, this yogurt cheese is made with ewe’s milk, but if you don’t have sheep’s milk, use cow’s milk, it also tastes great.
 In Lebanon, when labneh is made of goat milk it’s called anbariz.

 Yields about 2 cups

 - 6 cups full cream laban or yogurt

 - A cheese cloth or muslin cloth

 Preparation time: 5 minutes (plus 12 hours for draining)

 - Put the yogurt in a large bowl.
 Add the salt and beat it for a few minutes with a whisk or a fork.

 - Line a colander with the cheesecloth or muslin cloth.
 If you want to capture the whey, put the colander inside a large bowl, otherwise, put it in the sink.

 - Slowly pour the beaten yogurt.
 Gather up the corners of the cloth and tie it up with a piece of string.
 Suspend over a bowl to collect the whey that drips.